-

 Norton VPN features

-Norton Secure VPN impresses with its secure and user-friendly interface, strict no-logs policy, and robust encryption.
-However, advanced users might find some features lacking, such as dedicated torrenting servers and certain advanced privacy features like an ad blocker that comes with other VPN providers like Surfshark and Proton VPN.
+Norton Secure VPN impresses with its secure and user-friendly interface, bank-grade encryption, and even a tracker blocker.
+However, advanced users might find some features lacking, such as dedicated torrenting servers and certain advanced privacy features like an ad and malware blocker.

 Server count and countries